3liteking148/seq-position-probs/README.md

 DUMMER can compare sequences in FASTA format to profiles in HMMER3/f format.
 You can make profiles with `dummer-build` (new and lightly-tested).
-Or you can (ab)use [HMMER][] profiles, whose defintion doesn't quite fit: you can get DNA profiles from [Dfam][], or protein profiles from [Pfam][].
+Or you can (ab)use [HMMER][] profiles, whose definition doesn't quite fit: you can get DNA profiles from [Dfam][], or protein profiles from [Pfam][].
 Run it like this:

     dummer profiles.hmm sequences.fasta